What to Eat in Tokyo, Japan A Guide to Tokyo Cuisine by JetSettingFools.com

 Tokyo lightbulb sign at Tokyo Tower in Tokyo, Japan

-Our Tokyo, Japan food guide includes everything visitors need to know.
-In addition to our 6 favorite foods to eat in Tokyo, we have listed our recommended restaurants for each food item and a link to each TripAdvisor Tokyo restaurant’s reviews.
-At the end of this Tokyo food blog post, you will also find a helpful map to locate each eatery.
+Our Tokyo, Japan food guide includes everything you need to know.
+In addition to our 6 favorite foods to eat in Tokyo, we have listed our recommended restaurants along with a handy map.

-Pin, Save or Bookmark our Tokyo Food Travel Guide to plan your trip to Japan!
+Pin, Save or Bookmark our Tokyo Food Travel Guide to plan your Japan Itinerary!

 Salmon sushi at Tsukiji Outer Fish Market in Tokyo, Japan